nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Cons: A lot of refactoring will be needed.
 Time-consuming.
 * **Alternative 2:** Entry containing a single Review attribute
     * Pros: Easy to implement, as additional reviews can be concatenated as a string to the current review
-    * Cons: This cannot be easily extended in the future (e.g. deleting a specific review in an entry).
+    * Cons: This cannot be easily extended in the future (e.g. the capability to delete a specific review in an entry without deleting other reviews).

 ### List Feature
 The List feature allows a user to list all entries that they have keyed in thus far.
 This will be useful when a user